• Skip to primary navigation

 Sauce being poured out of a small bowl over a large bowl of vegetables.

-You can enjoy this courgette and bean salad immediately or you can pop it into the fridge to chill for 30 minutes if you prefer it cold.
+Pour the sauce over the vegetables in the bowl and toss to combine until everything is coated evenly.
+Garnish with lemon zest.
+You can enjoy the courgette salad immediately or you can pop it into the fridge to chill for 30 minutes if you prefer it cold.

 A hand holding a spoonful of zucchini salad over a large white platter.

-However, you can make this zucchini salad one day before you want to serve it if you need to, but I wouldn't make it any earlier than that.
+I prefer to make this salad the day of so the zucchini and cherry tomatoes have the best fresh texture.
+However, you can make it one day before you want to serve it if you need to, but I wouldn't make it any earlier than that.
 Wait to dress the salad until right before you serve it.

 Zucchini has a high water content so if it is cut and stored in the fridge it will lose its fresh, crispy texture rather quickly.
 Also, the juice from the halved cherry tomatoes will make the salad a little watery if prepped too far in advance.

-Ways to Adapt this Recipe
+Ways to adapt this recipe

 • Roasted Courgette Salad: You can enjoy this salad raw or roasted.
 If you prefer it to be hot, please follow the recipe card instructions to make the salad and then follow the roasting instructions below.